 The Sierra Pacific Foundation was established in 1979 by R.H.
 Emmerson, Red Emmerson’s father.
 Today, Red's daughter Carolyn Dietz serves as Foundation president.

-Since its inception, the Foundation has provided over six million dollars in higher education scholarships to children of Sierra Pacific Industries employees.
+Since its inception, the Foundation has provided nearly nine million dollars in higher education scholarships to children of Sierra Pacific Industries employees.
 It also supports youth activities and other organizations in the communities in which Sierra Pacific Industries has facilities.

 In 2015, the Foundation gave $1 million to One SAFE Place to support the nonprofit’s new shelter for domestic violence victims.